Charles Hoskinson: Career

 In 2013, Hoskinson quit a consulting job to begin a project called the Bitcoin Education Project.
 According to Hoskinson, the limited supply makes Bitcoin like a digital form of gold.

 He joined the Ethereum team as one of five original founders with Vitalik Buterin in late 2013 and held the position of chief executive.
 Buterin and the Ethereum team removed Hoskinson in 2014 after a dispute over whether the project should be commercial (Hoskinson's view) or a nonprofit (Buterin's view).

 In late 2014, Hoskinson and former Ethereum colleague Jeremy Wood formed IOHK (Input Output Hong Kong), an engineering and research company, to build cryptocurrencies and blockchains.
 IOHK's key project is Cardano, a public blockchain and smart contract platform that hosts the ADA cryptocurrency.
 Hoskinson did not pursue venture capital for Cardano, saying that it ran counter to the blockchain's principles.
 Hoskinson has also said that venture capital involvement might lead to an outsized control of a project.

-In 2017, IOHK sponsored research labs focusing on blockchain technology at the University of Edinburgh and the Tokyo Institute of Technology.
-This resulted in the Ouroboros blockchain consensus protocol.
-In 2020, IOHK donated $500,000 for the University of Wyoming to create a blockchain laboratory.
+IOHK has sponsored research focused on blockchain technology at the University of Edinburgh, Tokyo Institute of Technology, Stanford University, and the University of Wyoming.

-Forbes estimated Hoskinson's wealth as $500m–$600m in 2018.
+Forbes magazine estimated Hoskinson's wealth as $500m–$600m in 2018.

-In 2020, Hoskinson spoke at the World Economic Forum in Davos, where he said that blockchain may eventually cause social change.
-In 2022, he appeared as a witness before the commodity exchanges, energy, and credit sub-committee of the U.S. House of Representatives Committee on Agriculture.

 Philanthropy

-In September 2021, Hoskinson donated $20 million to Carnegie Mellon University to build the Hoskinson Center for Formal Mathematics.
+In September 2021, Hoskinson donated $20 million to Carnegie Mellon University's philosophy department to establish and run the Hoskinson Center for Formal Mathematics with the goal of studying formal logical systems.

+Hoskinson contributed $1.5 million to fund a 2023 Galileo Project expedition led by astronomer and "alien hunter" Avi Loeb to explore debris from the meteorite CNEOS 2014-01-08 (also called IM1) that crashed into the Pacific Ocean in 2014.
+Loeb argued that this object could have been created by alien life, an idea that lacked widespread support from the scientific community.
+The expedition reported finding tiny metallic spheres from the object on the ocean floor.
+Loeb claimed his team's analysis of these spherules did not match any known alloy, though it was unclear whether they were artificial or natural in origin.
+However, a paper published by the American Astronomical Society In October showed that the chemical compositions provided by Loeb's analysis most closely matched human-produced coal ash.